Four Dams Stand in the Way of Kennebec Salmon and Other Sea-run Fish

 Dam Removal Brings Rivers Back to Life

-In Maine, we know from experience that when we remove dams, native fish and wildlife return in record numbers, injecting new life into rivers that helps revive riverfront communities and supports vibrant commercial and recreational fisheries.
+In Maine, we know from experience that when we remove dams, native fish and wildlife return in record numbers, injecting new life into rivers that helps revive riverfront communities and supports commercial and recreational fisheries.

 Dam removals on the Penobscot River in the mid-2000s have boosted fishing3 and paddling.4